jmba7/devops/bash-scripts/README.md

 # bash-scripts

 ## **What is git**

-B
-Git is a version control system.
+Git is a *version control system*.

 ### What is a version control system for?